alexghergh/python-tricks/README.md

 Info and rationale about these 2 types of parameters can be found in [PEP 3102 - keyword-only parameters](https://www.python.org/dev/peps/pep-3102/) and in [PEP 570 - positional-only parameters](https://www.python.org/dev/peps/pep-0570/).

+**Note:** Until Python 3.8, positional-only arguments could only be used in library functions.
+Starting from Python 3.8, they can be used in programmer constructions too.

 ### 42. Python interactive shell

 Say you wrote some Python code like this: